gheehwee/wsl2-setup/README.md

 #### 6.2 Run `win-ssh-setup.ps1` (available flags: -help, -addkey, -kill)

-You should have `git clone`-d the repository associated with this README.md, or use Github desktop for GUI approach.

-`cd` into it and **only run the first two commands** below.
+_Only run the first two commands_ below.
 The rest are for different scenarios:

 ```powershell
 # Run in powershell7/windows terminal